MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-III-Social-Security-Administration/part-416-Supplemental-Security-Income-Aged-Blind-Disabled/subpart-G-Reports-Required/subjectgroup-ECFR4a25a84773699f6-Report-Provisions/section-416.708.md

 ##### § 416.708 What you must report. #####

-Link to an amendment published at 89 FR 107259, Dec.
-31, 2024.

 This section describes the events that you must report to us.
 They are—

 (a) *A change of address.* You must report to us any change in your mailing address and any change in the address where you live.

 (b) *A change in living arrangements.* You must report to us any change in the make-up of your household: That is, any person who comes to live in your household and any person who moves out of your household.

-(c) *A change in income.* You must report to us any increase or decrease in your income, and any increase or decrease in the income of—
+(c) *A change in income.* (1) Unless the circumstances in § 416.709(a) and (c) apply, you must report to us any increase or decrease in your income and any increase or decrease in the income of—

-(1) Your ineligible spouse who lives with you;
+(i) Your ineligible spouse who lives with you;

-(2) Your essential person;
+(ii) Your essential person;

-(3) Your parent, if you are an eligible child and your parent lives with you; or
+(iii) Your parent, if you are an eligible child and your parent lives with you; or

-(4) An ineligible child who lives with you.
+(iv) An ineligible child who lives with you.

-However, you need not report an increase in your Social Security benefits if the increase is only a cost-of-living adjustment.
-(For a complete discussion of what we consider income, see subpart K. See subpart M, § 416.1323 regarding suspension because of excess income.)
-If you receive benefits based on disability, when you or your representative report changes in your earned income, we will issue a receipt to you or your representative until we establish a centralized computer file to record the information that you give us and the date that you make your report.
-Once the centralized computer file is in place, we will continue to issue receipts to you or your representative if you request us to do so.
+(2) However, you need not report an increase in your Social Security benefits if the increase is only a cost-of-living adjustment.
+(For a complete discussion of what we consider income, see subpart K of this part.
+See § 416.1323 regarding suspension because of excess income.)
+If you receive benefits based on disability, when you or your representative report changes in your earned income, we will issue a receipt to you or your representative.

 (d) *A change in resources.* You must report to us any resources you receive or part with, and any resources received or parted with by—